 - There are no limits to the amount of money you can recover

 - Juries are likely to empathize with a victim and suggest a high award.

 - Lawsuits can take significantly more time than an insurance claim.

 The process that’s best for you will ultimately depend on the type of case you have and the extent of your injuries.
 In either case, it’s always best to consult with an experienced personal injury lawyer.
 Hiring an attorney will put you in the best position to get the money you need.
-Contact the Law Offices of John Rapillo to learn more.
+Contact the Law Offices of John Rapillo in Orange County to learn more.
 We’re prepared to fight for the compensation you deserve.